Eating right during pregnancy

 Fats and oils

-You need some fat in your diet for you and the growing baby.
+You need some fat in your diet for you and your growing baby.
 Fats provide long-term energy for growth and are needed for brain development.

 Women with special diet needs should plan their meals carefully to make sure they get the nutrition they need.
-Talk to your doctor, nurse, or a dietitian if you have a special diet, such as:
+Talk to your health care provider or a dietitian if you have a special diet, such as:

 - Vegetarian or vegan